harshitpaunikar1/private-search-research-assistant/.github/project-buildup-history.md

 - Task summary: Built the context assembly layer for the Private Search Research Assistant.
 After retrieval, the top documents need to be assembled into a coherent context block that gets passed to the local LLM.
 Implemented token-aware truncation so the context never exceeds the model's context window, with a priority ordering that keeps the highest-scoring chunks.
 Also handled the case where the query spans multiple documents and the relevant passages are spread across them.
 - Deliverable: Token-aware context assembly with priority ordering implemented.
+## 2025-11-10 - Day 4: Context assembly

+- Task summary: The truncation was cutting in the middle of sentences which felt bad.
+Added a sentence boundary detector to cut only at sentence ends.
+- Deliverable: Context truncation now cuts at sentence boundaries.